 - Sorosis: These are found in mulberry, jackfruits and pineapple.
 They develop from catkin, spikes and spadix type of inflorescence.

 - Syconus: This develops from hypanthodium type of inflorescence.

 Uses of Fruits

 Fruits are rich in minerals and vitamins which are essential for a healthy human body.
 For instance, we know that oranges are rich in vitamin C. Vitamin C is vital to neutralize any free radicals in our body.
 Also, acids in citrus fruits are very effective in skin whitening and exfoliation.
 Besides consumption, these citrus acids can help to get rid of mineral deposits and grease on cooking utensils.

 Fibre-rich fruits like raspberries are very good for digestion.
 The protein in papaya, called papain, can help the breakdown of proteins, and therefore aid digestion.
-It is also reduces acidity levels and eases indigestion.
+It also reduces acidity levels and eases indigestion.

 Palm dates have low glycemic index and hence, they are very useful in blood sugar regulation.
 Furthermore, it is high in dietary fiber and is very helpful for digestion.